 - The American animated series based on Street Fighter had a definite ending.
 The last story arc of Cammy being brainwashed by M. Bison ended after Cammy came to her senses and freed her comrades, culminating in a final battle between Guile and Bison (Guile was made the main character of the cartoon instead of Ryu, the franchise's usual lead character).
 Guile finished Bison off once and for all by, bizarrely, blasting him into a computer, at which point his powers cause it to overload and the wires and insides of it seemingly begin to eat him alive, before the computer then explodes.
 There is then the obligatory walking into the sunset of the five characters present, although there is no get-together with all the other characters or any other sense of closure.
 All that is known is that Bison, their eternal enemy, is definitely dead once and for all.

-- Not to mention the fact that Scoutmaster Lumpus turned out to NOT be the camp's scoutmaster.
+- After spending most of the episode trying to convince his genius in creating painted on clothes, Scoutmaster Lumpus is arrested.
+This is because he's revealed to NOT be the camp's scoutmaster.
 Samson, the Butt Monkey of the series said it best: "I think it just got to the point where things can't possibly get any weirder."

 - The final episode of Animaniacs originally aired as an hour-length program titled The Animaniacs Super Special.
 Among the segments included was a seven-minute music video titled "The Animaniacs Suite", featuring an orchestral medley of the show's theme music pieces synced to various clips from previous episodes.
 However, there were some indications, especially in the credits gag, that the staff didn't expect the show to end there.
 Wakko's Wish ultimately served as more of a Grand Finale, as it defies the series' Status Quo Is God and actually gives most of the characters' stories endings.

-- It's also interesting to note that the segment included in said "Super Special" was a lengthy one entitled "Star Warners," and despite originally airing as an Animaniacs episode is treated as the final one for Pinky And The Brain, thus making it the Grand Finale to that as well.
+- The segment included in said "Super Special" was a lengthy one entitled "Star Warners," and despite originally airing as an Animaniacs episode is treated as the final one for Pinky and the Brain, thus making it the Grand Finale to that as well.

 - Transformers: Beast Wars ends with a final confrontation between Megatron and Optimus Primal on an ancient and massive warship in a battle for the fate of the timeline itself.

-- Beast Machines, of course, had its own Grand Finale, changing Cybertron in a way that inspired controversy and even death threats.
+- Beast Machines had its own Grand Finale, changing Cybertron in a way that inspired controversy and death threats.

 - Transformers Animated managed to wrap up nearly all the remaining plot threads in "Endgame".
 Megatron makes his final assault and is thwarted by the combined efforts of the Autobots, and we finally get the Optimus Prime/Megatron beatdown we've been waiting three seasons to see.
 The fact that Optimus returns to Cybertron with the Magnus Hammer and what appears to be the Matrix also indicates that he might become the next Magnus.
-And of course, Prowl and Starscream both die.
-And Blackarachnia and Waspinator are both left for dead in an unknown jungle.
-And Thundercracker, Skywarp, Slipstream, Soundwave, Laserbeak, Lockdown, Team Chaar, and the Constructicons are all probably still at large.
+And Prowl and Starscream both die.
+The biggest hook left hanging was Sari's mysterious origin, although there are plenty of minor villains unaccounted for.

 - Transformers Cybertron had a nice wrap-up too.
 The Unicron Singularity destroyed, Galvatron slain, and Cybertron more beautiful than ever before.
 The Space Bridge Project is begun again, and many adventures through the credits montage, ending in Coby and Lori's wedding.